 VA Disability Compensation

 Typically, VA Disability Compensation pays over $3,000 each month to Veterans with mesothelioma.
-If you’re married or have dependent children, you may be entitled to more.
+You may be entitled to more if you’re married or have dependent children.
 To receive these disability benefits, you must have a signed diagnosis from your physician and be able to prove your asbestos exposure was connected to your service.

 Shrader Law: Getting You the Mesothelioma Help You Deserve